Canonical Service Best Practices

 If a Canonical Service deployed in one cluster or region has the same Kubernetes namespace and Canonical Service name as one deployed in another cluster or region, Anthos Service Mesh assumes that it is the same logical service.

-This behavior is consistent with Environ's principle of "sameness", which says that a namespace should have the same meaning and represent the same entity across the entire Environ.
+This behavior is consistent with the fleet principle of "sameness", which says that a namespace should have the same meaning and represent the same entity across the entire fleet.

 One software application per Canonical Service